John-OConnell/Stock_Market_Prediction_AI/README.md

 which offers a threaded and pythonic way of downloaded market data from Yahoo Finance.
 The goal, as mentioned, is to predict the short-term future value of stocks in order to determine investment decisions.

+Instructions for running ARIMA Code:
+The best way to run the ARIMA code is to open the Jupyter notebook file (.ipynb) and run each section seperately.
+However for sake of convience, a standard Python file (.py) is provided as well.
+Please note it is necessary to have all packaged listed at the top of the file installed in order to run the model.